-Section 5 Conclusions of the consultation RARMP
+Section 5 Conclusions of the RARMP

-244. The risk assessment concludes that the proposed trial of the GMO poses negligible risks to the health and safety of people or the environment as a result of gene technology.
+249. The risk assessment concludes that the proposed trial of the GMO poses negligible risks to the health and safety of people or the environment as a result of gene technology.
 These negligible risks do not require specific risk treatment measures.

-245. If a licence is issued, conditions would be imposed to limit the trial to the proposed scale, location and duration, and to restrict the spread and persistence of the GMOs and its genetic material in the environment, as these were important considerations in establishing the context for assessing the risks
+250. Conditions are imposed to limit the trial to the proposed scale, location and duration, and to restrict the spread and persistence of the GMOs and its genetic material in the environment, as these were important considerations in establishing the context for assessing the risks.